How to Grow Cannabis

 Harvesting and Processing

 After your plants go into the flowering stage of growth, they are headed towards harvest.
 You will start to see large buds develop and the trichomes will start looking sticky with resin.
-Spend time with your plants every day so that you can notice the subtle changes in color, size and aroma that will indicate when they are ready to harvest.
+Spend time observing your plants each day so that you can notice the subtle changes in color, size and aroma that will indicate when they are ready to harvest.
 When the trichomes start turning orange, harvest is getting close.
 The buds should be sticky, swollen and shiny with resin and about 1/4 of the trichomes should be amber colored when the plants are ready to harvest.
 It helps to use a magnifying glass when you inspect the trichomes.

 Materials Needed for Harvest: